Updated May 8, 2023

 |License||Trialware||Based on GNU General Public License|

-|Integration||Many studios have Maya integrated into their pipeline||Blender is a free and open source, anyone can edit it accordingly|
+|Integration||Many studios have Maya integrated into their pipeline||Blender is free and open-source; anyone can edit it accordingly|

-|Learning||The learning curve for Maya is moderate||The learning curve is steep as compared to Maya|
+|Learning||The learning curve for Maya is moderate||The learning curve is steep compared to Maya|

-|Standard||An industry standard for 3D modeling and animation||3D sculpting and painting are not at par with Maya|
+|Standard||An industry standard for 3D modeling and animation||3D sculpting and painting are not on par with Maya|

 |Language||MEL enables customization||Blender embeds python3 to write add-ons|

 There is no doubt that Maya is the industry standard for 3D applications, and good reasons exist to support it.
 It is an effective program allowing users to model, texture, render, run simulations, and animate.
 On the other side, Blender is constantly living under the shadow of Maya and is considered an underdog in the 3D industry.
 But that does not mean Blender is a worse tool than Maya.